JialongJiang/jialongjiang.github.io/_posts/2018-12-01-bbe_lectures_dec.md

 The econmics of flee; cost not flee and cost of not flee; different attack speed. subject choose when to flee
 Fast attack: reactive fear; Slow attack: cognitive fear; trait anxiety and flight distance
 Fear is a dynamic process; distal or slow danger: proximal attack
-Reduce the risk of predation； freewill to choose between options to think out of predators
+Reduce the risk of predation; freewill to choose between options to think out of predators

 ## Model-based and Model-free Reinforcement Learning in the Brain

 ### John O'Doherly, Caltech

-#### Introduction

 Goals vs habits; goal-directed control; habitual control; rewards based the past with the same context
 How to learn model-free tasks; Markov decision task; reinforcement-learning model: expectation of reward learned on the prediction error; dopamine neurons activity similar to prediction errors